vince-wu/CompositionalDrift/README.md

 * (Optional but recommend) Set up a python virtual environment using `virtualenv`

-* Clone into your local repository:
+* Clone the project into your local repository:

 `git clone https://github.com/vince-wu/CompositionalDrift.git`